szilard/benchm-R-mysql/README.md

 RMySQL 11 sec, mysql CL 5 sec - diff: RMySQL writes a csv file first (what else?)

-RJDBC runs 9sec for 10K rows (about 100x slower!!) - must be inserting 1 row at a time??
+RJDBC runs 9 sec for 10K rows (about 100x slower!!) - must be inserting 1 row at a time??

 ##### Read 1 mil rows: